Saint Vitus (venue): Closure

 On February 16, 2024, Saint Vitus was indefinitely shut down by the New York City Department of Buildings for multiple violations, including the absence of maximum occupancy signs and improper certifications for assembly and drinking.
 The venue was raided in the middle of a performance by the band Balmora, opening for Mindforce.
 The organizers continued to host shows in other venues across the city under the banner "Saint Vitus Presents" while promising a potential reopening, but on August 17, 2024, the venue confirmed that it was now permanently closed in an Instagram post reading: "1120 Manhattan Ave.
 2011-2024.
 Saint Vitus Bar to be continued… Thank you to everyone who was a part of it. ????
 Love and Hails, Arty, George, David."

 Several artists and bands who played at Saint Vitus, including Thursday, Chelsea Wolfe, Ethel Cain and Saetia, paid tribute to the venue on social media.

+Reopening

+On July 3, 2026, Saint Vitus announced its new location in Bushwick, at the site of a former venue named Brooklyn Made which shut down in February 2025.
+Their first show back was Anthrax on September 4, 2026.